jupyter-widgets-contrib/ipygany/docs/source/usage.rst

 ---------------------------------

 ``ipygany`` provides a ``PolyMesh`` class for loading triangle-based meshes, and a ``TetraMesh`` class for tetrahedron-based meshes.
-Your meshes can be structured or unstructured grids.

 You can either use vtk to load your meshes, or manually pass vertices buffers.